kklein/kklein.github.io/content/posts/9999-01-01-lifestyle-creep.md

 | Do I deem the change in perspective useful? (i.e. do I consider the lifestyle creep 'justified') | Not at all                         | Very much                          |

-My point is that many things are correlated to higher age: higher salaries, higher expenditures, more responsibilities, more people depending on one, more societal pressure.
+In this example, many aspects are correlated to higher age: higher salaries, higher expenditures, more responsibilities, more people depending on one, more societal pressure.
 What I really care about is the following: